-Scent: This oil has a tangy, fresh, bright scent with a smooth, slightly balsamic undertone.
+Scent: Rocky Mountain Oils' Bergamot oil has a tangy, fresh, bright scent with a smooth, slightly balsamic undertone.

 Caution: Bergamot is phototoxic.
-The furanocoumarin content in this oil will react in the sun.
 Do not use on exposed skin.
-If you want to use on exposed skin, buy the Bergamot FCF that has the furanocoumarin removed.
+The furocoumarin content in this oil will react in the sun.
+If you want to use on exposed skin, buy the Bergamot FCF that has the furocoumarin removed.

 Extracted by: Pressed peel

-Diffusing this oil helps treat loss of appetite.
+Diffusing Rocky Mountain Oils' Bergamot oil helps treat loss of appetite.